 How to Reduce the Risk of Scorpion Stings

 Scorpions are an unfortunate reality for most Las Vegas homeowners.
 While the scorpion “bite” is a myth, scorpions stings are very real!
 Whether scorpions are crawling in your backyard, or across your bedroom wall, you need to know how to reduce the risk of stings!
-Here are Enviro Safe’s best tips for reducing stings–both inside and outside of your home.
+Here are Western Exterminator’s best tips for reducing stings–both inside and outside of your home.